christian-korneck/flamenco-temp1/FEATURES.md

   - [ ] Jobs
   - [ ] Tasks

+- [ ] Add a version to the API URLs, so like `/api/v3/blabla`, to aid in later upgrades.

 - [ ] Worker sleep schedule
 - [ ] CLI option to write built-in job compiler scripts to disk
 - [ ] Support pausing jobs.